druleton/druleton/bin/docs/README.md

 ## Hooks
 - [hook system](hooks.md) : More information about the hook system: add your own script steps before and/or after the existing command steps.
+- [hook helpers](hooks-helpers.md) : Overview of all helper functions that can be used when writing hooks.

 ## Project